shariqshah/symmetry/README.md

 	- Make logging to file and console toggleable at complie-time or run-time
 	- Add default keybindings
 	- Write default config/keybindings etc to file if none are found in preferences dir
-	- Wrap malloc and free calls in custom functions to track usage
 	- Flatpak packaging for linux releases
 	- Use hashmap for debugvar slots in editor
 	- Use hashmap to store input maps